edudemy/MakeItRain.js/README.md

 MakeItRain.js
 =======
-The Jquery plugin you've been waiting for your whole life.
-Make it rain cash on any website.
+*The JQuery plugin you've been waiting for your whole life.
+Make it rain cash on any website.*

 Preview: